-- 1. Minor 1: Teacher conference with student.
-Teacher contacts parent. - 2.
-Minor 2: Teacher conference with student.
+1. Minor 1: Teacher conference with student.

+2. Minor 2: Teacher conference with student.
 Teacher contacts parent.
-Recess time-out (loss of privilege). - 3.
-Minor 3: Teacher conference with parent and student. - 4.
-Minor 4: Schedule Student Success Team (SST) Meeting with admin, teacher, parent, and student.
+Recess time-out (loss of privilege).

+3. Repeat of Minor offenses-referral note is written up and given to Principal.

+4. Major offenses-referral note written and sent to Principal.

+5. With referral note: Consequences decided by principal on a case-to-case basis depending on minor versus major offense.